lucaspham098/Progressive-Frontend/README.md

 - Express
 - Knex.js

+Backend Instructions:
+- in terminal type "npm i"
+- create .env file following sample file
+- then in terminal type "npx knex migrations:latest"
+    - if that doesn't work migrate the files in this order; users, preset-workouts, exercises, exercise-data
+- if you decide to seed the data to see how the app would look like for a existing user, in terminal type "npx knex seed:run"
+    - if that doesn't work, seed the data in the same order as the migrations
+- npm run dev to start server

 Frontend Instructions:
 - in terminal type "npm i"
 - set up .env file following the sample file